Before we jump in…

 Now I know some of these points overlap, but stick with me!

-Once you’ve written it down, it’s a good idea to put it somewhere you’ll see it every day – like on your bedroom wall or on the fridge.
 Having it physically written down is better, although as long as it’s somewhere easily accessible, that’s fine as well.

-Then you’ll want to make sure you’ve told at least one person close to you about it.
+Next, you’ll want to make sure you’ve told at least one person close to you about it.
 This is going to create accountability, which will also improve the likelihood of it happening.

 5. Consider using visual aids